Inspiration of Broadway Concert

 Merrill High School 1201 N. Sales Street, Wausau, Wisconsin 54452

 Opening of the 2017-18 season of the Merrill Area Concert Association (MACA).
 An evening of Broadway favorites, gospel songs and American spirituals.
-Merrill High School Auditorium. .
 Attendance at all Merrill Area Concert Association performances is by membership.
 7 pm. www.merrillconcerts.org, email MACA@ntmtr.com or contact Meagan at (715) 252-6295.

 Info